walterisbrown/addisoncountyfielddays/content/exhibits/Goat_Show.md

 1. Mail entry fees to: Janelle Ashley, 33 North Main Street, Whiting, VT 05778, Tel.
 989-9528.

-1. Entries must be completed by Friday, July 30, 2019.
+1. Entries must be completed by Saturday, July 30, 2022.
 Enter each class online at https://sites.google.com/view/acffdgoatshow/home

 1. Exhibitors must provide their own feed.
 Sawdust & straw is provided.
 All animals must arrive on the grounds and be checked for health, registration and class